Sub-inspector: India

-A sub-inspector (SI) is generally in command of few police personnel (with head constables, the equivalent of corporals, commanding police outposts).
+A sub-inspector (SI) is generally in command of few police personnel but this is the junior in-charge of a Police Station (with head constables, the equivalent of corporals, commanding police outposts).
 It is the lowest rank of officer who, under Indian Police rules and regulations, can file a charge sheet in court, and is usually the first investigating officer.
 Officers subordinate to them cannot file charge sheets, but can only investigate cases on their behalf.
-They can be station officers in some states, like Kerala.
+They can be station house officers in some states, like Kerala.

-A sub-inspector ranks above an assistant sub-inspector of police (ASI) and below an inspector.
+A sub-inspector ranks above an assistant sub-inspector of police (ASI) and below an inspector of police.
 Most sub-inspectors are directly recruited into the police and have better educational qualifications than lower-ranking police officers.

+In Kerala Police, the designation of grade sub-inspector (Grade SI) is awarded to officers promoted from the lower ranks after 25 years of service.
+Although they wear the same rank insignia as regular sub-inspectors, they lack powers of regular sub-inspectors such as independent investigative authority, and cannot submit charge sheets.

-Specialised units such as the Central Armed Police Forces, State Armed Reserve Police and Armed Battalions use the same rank, but generally these officers do not have any investigative powers.
-There are also specialist non-investigative officers in other Indian law enforcement agencies, such as sub-inspector (band) and sub-inspector (motor transport).
+Specialised forces such as the Central Armed Police Forces (CAPFs), State Armed Police Forces and Armed Police Battalions use the same rank, but generally these officers do not have any investigative powers.
+There are also specialist non-investigative officers in the police forces, such as sub-inspector (band), sub-inspector (motor transport) and sub-inspector (telecommunication).

 The rank insignia for a sub-inspector is two (five point) stars, and a red and blue striped ribbon at the outer end of the shoulder straps.
 This is similar to the insignia of a subedar in the Indian Army.
 An assistant sub-inspector has one (five point) star, and a red and blue striped ribbon at the outer end of the shoulder straps.
 This is similar to the insignia of a naib subedar in the Indian Army.
 The rank insignia for principal sub-inspector and additional sub-inspector are the same.

-For the post of Sub-Inspector and assistant sub inspector, a Staff Selection Commission (SSC) recruits eligible candidates on national level in various Central Armed Police Forces like BSF, CRPF, ITBP, CBI, SSB, CISF, and other Central Armed Police Forces.
+For the post of sub-inspector and assistant sub inspector, a Staff Selection Commission (SSC) recruits eligible candidates on national level in various Central Armed Police Forces like BSF, CRPF, ITBP, SSB, CISF, and other Central Police Organisations, such as CBI, RPF.

 Sub Inspector of Central Armed Police Forces and State police Forces have same scale and pay level.

-But subedar and Junior Junior Warrant officer of Indian Armed Forces i.e. Indian Army, Indian Navy and Indian Airforce have other pay level and payment privilege which is better than Central Armed Police Forces or State police forces.
+In 2024 Manvi Madhu Kashyap became India's first openly transgender police sub-inspector.